sslover/api-of-you/syllabus.md

 Week 1 -- Introduction, Welcome to the Web & Web APIs: HTML/CSS Primer, JSON and Building a Dashboard Example
 -----------------------------------------------------------------------------------------------------
 * Class Intro: get to know eachother via data collection
-    * Get the following information from your partner, which we will build our first data file from:
+    * Get the following information from your partner, which we will use to build our first data file:
         * name
         * imageURL
         * homeMilesFromNyc